-Asian Lives Matter: Covid-19 pandemic causes hate crime, discrimination in the United States
+Asian Lives Matter: Racism and discrimination of Asians in the United States during the pandemic

-Laos Immigrant told to go back to Asia
+A Laos immigrant was told to go back to Asia

 The issue escalated with one of the passengers.
 A woman in a video appears to be saying, “…f** a*** Go back to Asia.”
 The Laos immigrant refused to change course, although he did tell them to make the changes in the UBER app.

 He decided to pull into a gas station to let them out.
-In the driver’s dash camera video, a passenger apparently said, “Sir, can I bribe you to get us home?” before another passenger says, “No, we don’t want to drive home with this f** a***.”
+In the driver’s dash camera video, a passenger said, “Sir, can I bribe you to get us home?” before another passenger said, “No, we don’t want to drive home with this f** a***.”
 [WSOC TV]

 Asians shot at massage in Atlanta